stes/fairness_im_maschinellen_lernen/src/en_08_variable_entscheidungsgrenze_2_populationen.md

 <div class="tip" label="Task 1 (Discussion)">
   <p>
     <i class="fas fa-comments"></i>
-    Discuss in groups whether you would choose different decision thresholds for each group or a single threshold for both groups.
+    Discuss whether you would choose different decision thresholds for each group or a single threshold for both groups.
 The goal is to ensure that no group is treated unfairly or systematically disadvantaged.
   </p>
   <p>
   Decide what you consider to be fair decision thresholds for the two groups, taking into account both fairness and the bank’s need to achieve a satisfactory profit.